bolknote/violawww/doc/VIOLA_FUNCTIONS.md

 ---

-### drawFillPolygon(x0, y0, x1, y1, x2, y2, x3, y3)
+### drawFillPolygon(x0, y0, x1, y1, x2, y2, ...)
-Draws a filled quadrilateral (4-point polygon).
-Useful for drawing rotated rectangles.
+Draws a filled polygon with variable number of points (3 to 16).
+Useful for drawing triangles, rotated rectangles, and other polygons.

 **Parameters:**
 - `x0` (int) - first point x-coordinate